 The contractor shall ensure that all entrances to the site are constructed upon establishment or prior to any intended use.
 Entrances shall be an area of stabilised and well compacted aggregate constructed and maintained for heavy vehicle use.
-These entrances shall be constructed in accordance with the agreed, proposed (as per C2300/C2351 ESC plans), or adopted local Council guidelines, an example of which can be found within the appended standard details.
+These entrances shall be constructed in accordance with the agreed, proposed (as per C200 Earthworks drawings), or adopted local Council guidelines, an example of which can be found within the appended standard details.